vincenzomos/dockerlab/exercises/2-running-containers.md

 ```
 docker run -it --rm qwan/ubuntu_base /bin/echo "Hello Docker"
 ```

-The output should show that it is downloading your container.
-Finally at the bottom of your output it shows:
+At the bottom of your output it shows:

 *Hello Docker*